Solidago flexicaulis, Zig Zag Goldenrod

 Zig Zag Aster, in bloom

-Blooms: yellow, August through September
+Blooms: yellow, August into September

 Conditions: part shade to shade, upland medium to medium dry soil